 But depending on the payment provider and your volume of transactions, you might have to sign up for your own merchant account.
 These are called ISO (independent sales organization) accounts.
 This means only your money is held in the account.

 Choosing a payment provider for your business

-To help you with your decision, we’ve done a breakdown of the three providers used most by Checkfront customers: Square, Stripe, and Paypal.
+To help you with your decision, we’ve broken down the four providers used most by Checkfront customers: Checkfront Payments, Stripe, Square, and Paypal.

-Click here to set up Stripe in your Checkfront account.
+Click here to set up Square in your Checkfront account.

 Paypal Standard for business has no setup fees, no subscription fees, and no lengthy approval process.
 It does, however, require that users process transactions through the Paypal payment interface.
 That means your guests are taken to paypal.com to complete the transaction.